LineageOS/charter/device-support-requirements.md

 * All devices with RIL supported in their stock OS MUST support RIL for phone calls & data.
 * All devices with RIL supported in their stock OS MUST support emergency calling with a SIM inserted (112/911).
 * All devices with RIL supported in their stock OS SHOULD support emergency calling without a SIM inserted (112/911).
-* Data only devices (defined as devices that have a ril but does not support telephony stack due to hardware/firmware restrictions) are EXEMPTED from phone & emergency dialing requirements.
+* Data-only devices (defined as devices that have a RIL but do not support telephony stack due to hardware/firmware restrictions) are EXEMPTED from phone & emergency dialing requirements.

 ## Encryption